Visits to museums, exhibitions, lectures, etc.

 Friday, April 22 and Saturday, April 23

-Guided tour of the Church, convent complex, Library and vineyard of St. Francis of the Vineyard.
+Guided tour of the Church, Convent Complex, Library and Vineyard of St. Francis of the Vineyard.

 The visit began with an illustration of the church by Renzo De Antonia for the 22nd, and by Marica Michieli for the 23rd.

-Finally, the wonder of the vineyard-garden, now cared for by a private company, where herbs and flowers together give off a delicious smell of honey and offer a beautiful panorama to our curious gaze.
+Finally, the marvel of the vineyard-garden, now cared for by a private company, where herbs and flowers together give off a delicious smell of honey and offer a beautiful panorama to our curious gaze.

 Venice on a plate